Jean-Delfino/Simple-Reuse/README.md

 ## Utils

-Several amount of codes exist in the Utils, for diverse reasons, like, easy to access, no code duplication and even some performance.
+Several codes exist in the Utils, for diverse reasons, like, easy to access, no code duplication and even some performance.
 But because of this, you may lose some time just looking into each for a viable Util, here are some of the most useful ones:

 ### UtilCamera

-This Util has several function to work with the “CameraController” and some function based of the camera types of “Camera”.
+This Util has several functions to work with the “CameraController” and some functions based on the camera types of “Camera”.

 ### UtilImage

-This Util you can use to have a basic idea to how to deal with images, I used it in a simple card game project to make the layout, but games like “Bricks King” use similar ideas to build their map.
+This Util has a basic idea of how to deal with images, I used it in a simple card game project to make the layout, but games like “Bricks King” use similar ideas to build their map.

 ### UtilLanguage